polkadot-js/api/docs/start/types.extend.md

 Therefore to cater for all types, a mapping in done on the [@polkadot/types library](https://github.com/polkadot-js/api/tree/master/packages/types/src/interfaces) to define each of the types and align with their underlying structures as it maps to a default Polkadot or Substrate chain.

 Additionally, the API contains some logic for chain type detection, for instance in the case of Substrate 1.x based chains, it will define `BlockNumber` & `Index` (nonce) as a `u64`, while for current-generation chains, these will be defined as `u32`.
-Some of the work in maintaining the API for Polkadot/Substrate is the addition of types as they appear and gets used in the Rust codebases.
+Some of the work in maintaining the API for Polkadot/Substrate is the addition of types as they appear and gets used in the Rust codebase.

 There is a the [recommendation](install.md#betas) to use a `@polkadot/api@beta` should you wish to track the master branches of Polkadot or Substrate, since master changes for the addition of new types do not make it into a stable release immediately.